Dregdael/Empathy_Classification_PBC4cip/README.md

   We recommend carrying out the classification task of PBC4cip per Fold using the WEKA implementation of the classifier, as found in Dr. Octavio Loyola-González website: https://octavioloyola.info/papers/PBC4cip/index.html
   For this, use the .arff folds found in this repository.
 This is because the Python implementation found in this code can take some time to run.

+#Individual utterance empathy testing

+  We have included a folder that allows a user to individually test the empathy levels present in a single utterance.
+The steps to carry out this task is as follows:

+  1. Train the PBC4cip classifier using the jupyter notebook "Full_database_PBC4cip_training" file.

+      We provide our own already trained classifier in the repository with the name: trained_pbc4cip.sav.
+If you wish to use it you may skip this step.

+  2. Run the jupyter notebook file "testing_trained_pbc4cip".
+      You will be presented with a prompt and you might answer with the utterance you feel appropriate, the classifier will predict the levels of empathy in your utterance.
+      NOTE: This will require that you run individually the steps to carry out the database processing.
+We provide access to our own license of paralleldots as an example in the code.
+You might need to run the paralleldots data retrieval sections multiple times until no errors are found.
+Please use your own paralleldots license.
+The license in the repository is not for commercial uses.
+  3. You will obtain a predicted value for the levels of empathy in your utterance.

   This work was developed as the Master's thesis work of Mr. Edwin Carlos Montiel Vázquez at Instituto Tecnológico y de Estudios Superiores de Monterrey, Estado de México Campus.
   The credit for this thesis work goes: